wandb/weave/README.md

 - Run a frontend dev server on 3000:

+Using the W&B core repo (for now, later we'll move this out to a new repo).

 ```
 cd core/frontends/app/weave-ui && yarn dev
 ```

 - Enable frontend dev mode in python

 ```
 weave.enable_frontend_devmode()
 ```